lindbrook/packageRank/README.md

   - compute and visualize a package’s position in the overall distribution of download counts for a given day (cross-sectionally) or over time (longitudinally).
+  - compute and visualize the downloads of the R application.

-NOTE: ‘packageRank’ relies on an active internet connection.
-CRAN logs are generally updated at 17:00 UTC; results from ‘cranlogs’ based functions are updated soon after.
+NOTE: ‘packageRank’ relies on the ‘cranlogs’ package and an active internet connection.
+RStudio CRAN logs for the previous day are generally posted at 17:00 UTC (GMT+2); results for functions that rely on ‘cranlogs’ are available soon after.

 ### Getting started